-#18 Updated by Mark Abraham about 1 year ago
+#18 Updated by Mark Abraham over 1 year ago

 This call must succeed: https://github.com/clMathLibraries/clFFT/blob/master/src/library/lifetime.cpp#L51 and its implementation requires that dlopen() can be called.

-#22 Updated by Szilárd Páll 10 months ago
+#22 Updated by Szilárd Páll about 1 year ago

 - Status changed from Blocked, need info to Resolved